-The Duluth Transit Authority's management is responsible for the policies, practices, and related data supporting and included in the NTD report.
+Metro Mobility's management is responsible for the policies, practices, and related data supporting and included in the NTD report.
 This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of the procedures performed, as identified in the Federal Transit Administration's Exhibit 79 of the 2018 NTD Policy Manual, is solely the responsibility of the specified parties.
 Consequently, we make no representations regarding the sufficiency of the procedures described below either for the purpose for which the agreed-upon procedures report has been requested or for any other purpose.

-The procedures described in this report were applied by mode and type of service to each of the information systems used to develop actual vehicle revenue miles, vehicle revenue hours, passenger miles traveled, unlinked passenger trips, and operating expenses of the Duluth Transit Authority's purchased transportation service demand response and directly operated service motor bus modes for the year ended December 31, 2018.
+The procedures described in this report were applied separately to each of the information systems used to develop the reported actual vehicle revenue miles, passenger miles traveled, and operating expenses of Metro Mobility's purchased transportation service demand response mode for the year ended December 31, 2018.